 CAHPS stands for "Consumer Assessment of Healthcare Providers and Systems."
 The name represents a standardized approach to gathering, analyzing, and reporting information on consumers' and patients' experiences with health care services.

-These terms refer to a series of Agency for Healthcare Research and Quality (AHRQ) cooperative agreements: the first from 1995 to 2001, the second from 2002 to 2007, the third from 2007 to 2012, and the fourth from 2012-2017.
+The Agency for Healthcare Research and Quality (AHRQ) is currently overseeing the fifth in a series of 5-year cooperative agreements for the CAHPS program, usually referred to as CAHPS V (or CAHPS 5).
+CAHPS I extended from 1995 to 2001; CAHPS II was 2002 to 2007, CAHPS III was 2007 to 2012, and CAHPS IV was 2012 to 2017.
 Each period involved a group of grantees focused on a specific set of goals and priorities.
-Learn more about the CAHPS Program.

 The CAHPS Consortium refers to the research organizations involved in the development, dissemination, and support of CAHPS products.
-The current Consortium includes AHRQ, the Centers for Medicare & Medicaid Services (CMS), RAND, the Yale School of Public Health, and Westat.
-Other Federal partners have included the Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH).
+The current Consortium includes AHRQ, RAND, the Yale School of Public Health, and Westat.
+Federal partners have included the the Centers for Medicare & Medicaid Services (CMS), the National Cancer Institute, the Centers for Disease Control and Prevention (CDC), and the National Institutes of Health (NIH).

-The CAHPS Database is a national repository for data from the CAHPS Health Plan Survey and the CAHPS Clinician & Group Survey.
-Participants in the CAHPS Database gain access to comparative data for assessing their own scores, including relevant regional and national benchmarks.
-The Database is sponsored by AHRQ and administered by Westat and Shaller Consulting.
-Learn about the CAHPS Database.
+The CAHPS Database is a repository for data from select CAHPS surveys, including the CAHPS Health Plan Survey and the CAHPS Clinician & Group Survey.
+Participants in the CAHPS Database gain access to comparative data for assessing their own scores, including relevant benchmarks.
+The Database is sponsored by AHRQ and administered by Westat.

 CAHPS Products or Surveys